Marcus Rainsford: Biography

 Rainsford was a younger son of Edward Rainsford of Sallins, Kildare, born c.
 1750.
 He was educated at Trinity College Dublin and obtained an MA in 1773.
-He joined the Irish Volunteers (18th century) in 1779.
+He joined the Irish Volunteers in 1779.

 He obtained a commission and saw service in the 105th regiment, commanded by Francis, lord Rawdon (afterwards second) Earl of Moira, during the American War of Independence.
 He took part in Siege of Charleston and the Battle of Camden in 1780.
 He then went to Jamaica with the Duke of Cumberland's Regiment.

 In 1794 he served under the Duke of York in the Netherlands, during the Flanders Campaign and was afterwards employed in raising black troops in the West Indies.

 In 1799 Rainsford visited St. Domingo, and had an interview with Toussaint L'Ouverture.
 He was subsequently arrested and condemned to death as a spy, but was reprieved and eventually set at liberty.
 Rainsford died in November 1817 and is buried in St Giles in the Fields, London, England.